 These homemade waffles are the perfect fall time treat for my fellow apple lovers!
 They’ve also been given the stamp of approval by my picky family, which says a lot!
 I hope you’re able to give these a try!
 Enjoy!!

 - 2 cups unbleached all-purpose flour (for gluten-free: 1½ cup gluten-free flour blend + ½ cup blanched almond flour)

 - 2 teaspoons baking powder

 - ½ teaspoon salt

-- 1 egg (can also use a flax egg, 1 tablespoon of flax meal + 3 tablespoons of water)
+- 1 tablespoon of flax meal mixed with 2 tablespoons of water (optional)

 - 1 cup unsweetened applesauce

-- ¼ cup melted coconut oil or olive oil
+- 1–2 tablespoons coconut oil or other oil of choice

 - Whisk together dry ingredients in a large bowl.
-Mix in egg, applesauce, ½ cup almond milk, oil, and maple syrup until thoroughly combined.
-Add the additional ¼ cup of almond milk if your batter is too thick.
+Mix in sweetener, oil, flax egg, applesauce, lesser amount of milk until thoroughly combined.
+Add the additional milk if your batter is too thick.

 you may also enjoy these similar recipes: